Biljana Srbljanović: Other

-In January 2019, Srbljanović posted a vicious Facebook reaction to a tweet by the actor and newly-appointed Movement of Free Citizens (PSG) leader Sergej Trifunović whom she had previously collaborated with professionally in addition to a temporal overlap in their early 1990s respective studies at the University of Arts' Faculty of Dramatic Arts (FDU).
+In January 2019, Srbljanović posted a vicious Facebook reaction to a tweet by the actor and newly appointed Movement of Free Citizens (PSG) leader Sergej Trifunović whom she had previously collaborated with professionally in addition to a temporal overlap in their early 1990s respective studies at the University of Arts' Faculty of Dramatic Arts (FDU).
 Prompted by Trifunović tweeting about her early 1990s right-wing views and political activism—specifically a tweet in which the actor-turned-politician recalls witnessing "the leather-overcoat-and-Doc Martens-clad first year dramaturgy student and White Eagles member Srbljanović barge into the FDU commissary by kicking the door in anger and, in a manner of a political commissar, admonish the gathered crowd for 'eating and drinking while our brothers are dying in Slavonia and Baranya'"—Srbljanović launched into an obscenity-laced, insult-laden tirade on her Facebook account, denouncing Trifunović's morality, professionalism, personal hygiene, and accusing him of "responsibility in the assassination of Zoran Đinđić".
 Serbian actress, film producer, and former FDU student Bojana Maljević, who has also had a prior professional history with Srbljanović, supported the veracity of the event Trifunović mentioned in his original tweet.

 Personal

+Srbljanović is related to Radovan Karadžić, wartime political leader of Bosnian Serbs, sentenced to 40 years in prison by the international tribunal at The Hague.

-In 2006 Srbljanović married Gabriel Keller, former French ambassador in Serbia.
+In 2006, following several years of dating, Srbljanović married the French diplomat Gabriel Keller, having met him during his 2000-2003 term as French ambassador to FR Yugoslavia.
 The couple divorced in 2014.

-Srbljanović is related to Radovan Karadžić, wartime political leader of Bosnian Serbs, sentenced to 40 years in prison by the international tribunal at The Hague.

 Drug possession arrest

 Srbljanović was detained by police on 1 December 2011 while buying cocaine in Belgrade from twenty-seven-year-old street dealer Miloš "Šone" Stanojčić and had a criminal investigation request (krivična prijava) filed against her for possession of illegal substances.
 According to the information she provided during police hearing, in addition to the drug purchase she was caught for, Srbljanović had also bought drugs from the same dealer four days earlier, each time paying €60.

-Despite providing a detailed account of events at the police hearing, two months later on 7 February 2012 during the hearing before the investigative judge (istražni sudija) Srbljanović used the right to silence as her defence.
-The forty-one-year-old playwright ended up not having charges pressed against her by taking a plea deal from the prosecutor's office in late March 2012—agreeing to donate RSD200,000 to charity as well as to testify against the dealer who sold her the drugs.
+Despite providing a detailed account of her drug purchases at the police hearing, two months later—on 7 February 2012 during a hearing before the investigative judge (istražni sudija)—Srbljanović used the right to silence as her defence.

+The forty-one-year-old playwright eventually ended up avoiding being legally charged by taking a plea deal from the prosecutor's office in late March 2012—agreeing to donate RSD200,000 to charity as well as to testify against the dealer who sold her the drugs.